Tada201/Lab-Codacy/README.md

 ---

-This completes the build and run setup for the Student Management System.
+This completes the build and run setup for the basic Student Management System.